Everything about the Final Rule and CITI Program

 Revisions to Current Content

-Modules numbers will not change, nor will any aspect of course requirements (for example, minimum course average score or minimum per module score).
+Modules numbers will not change, nor will any aspect of course requirements (for example, module status such as "Required" or "Optional" or passing score requirements).

 How will this affect organizations?